The Best Parenting Books I Know

 But I'm still learning every day about how to be a more inspired parent -- and a happier, more loving person.
 I learn from my two children, now 17 and 21, who have always been my greatest teachers, and from my husband, who received wonderful parenting himself.
 I learn from every parent I speak with and watch interact with her child.
 I learn from meditation; from every incident in which I find myself moving out of a state of love and into some other feeling -- and from every time I'm able to notice and shift back.

-But my ability to understand these lessons, I owe to the brilliance of so many others who have devoted their lives to helping parents be their best selves.
+My ability to understand these lessons, I owe to the brilliance of so many others who have devoted their lives to helping parents be their best selves.
 They continue to teach and inspire me every time I pick up their books, even when I'm reading their words for the third or fourth time.
 I truly stand on their shoulders.

 Here they are, in alphabetical order by author.
 There are many wonderful books out there that aren't on this list, so I apologize to those authors I've missed.
 Some of those books are on individual pages of this website, dealing, for instance, with specific ages or issues.
 These are the books that have shaped my own thinking in a broader way.
 (There are short book reviews, of these and other books on this page.)